dborth/snes9xgx/readme.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.2.7 - March 23, 2011]

+* Fixed browser regressions with stability and speed
+* Reverted zones' changes to IRQ and SA-1 - these caused a performance hit

 [4.2.6 - March 19, 2011]

 * Improved game compatibility (updated core to latest Snes9x)